-We clean log homes using a combination of corn cob and baking soda — biodegradable, gentle and effective.
+We clean log homes using a combination of crushed corn cob and baking soda — biodegradable, gentle and effective.

 Soda Clean is uniquely qualified to clean log cabins because we are experienced and skilled in the use of both baking soda and corn cob on wood surfaces.
 Our technicians know the right combination of pressure and media needed to get a superior result.